Step reference

 3. IF/ELSE: if @refund_status_code is 200, SEND “Your refund has been processed.”
 Otherwise, SEND “We’re having trouble processing your refund.
 Let me connect you with a specialist.” then RUN @handoff_to_support.

-Default behavior (error code variable is NOT referenced in an IF/ELSE condition): the Action exits the Playbook and hands off to a human agent automatically.
+Default behavior (error code variable is NOT referenced in an IF/ELSE condition): the API tool exits the Playbook and hands off to a human agent automatically.

 Custom behavior (error code variable IS referenced in an IF/ELSE condition): the automatic handoff is disabled — you must build the fallback path yourself.